stm32duino/STM32LoRaWAN/docs/overview.md

 a different region, be sure to change the argument to STM32LoRaWAN::begin() accordingly.

+## Duty cycle limits

+In most regions, local regulations limit the amount of airtime that a device can use.
+This is typically expressed in a percentage, for example 1% duty cycle means that a device can be transmitting (in a given frequncye band) at most 1% of the time.

+The default The Things Network frequency plan in EU868 for example has channels enabled in two different 1% bands, making the total effective duty cycle of the available airtime 2%.

+This library accounts for these duty cycle limits in 30 minute intervals, meaning that you can never transmit more than (in this example) 2% × 30min = 36s in any given period of 30 minutes (sliding window).
+On startup, you get the full 30-minute budget, so you can do a big burst of packets, but if you do, the available airtime is reduced as soon as you initial budget is used up.

+Also note that The Things Network has an additional fair use policy that is more strict than the official regulations, but this is not enforced by this library.

+Rather than relying on the library's duty cycle limits, it is usually a good idea to keep these limits in mind when deciding on the transmission frequency (and possibly adapt this frequency dynamically when the datarate is changed by ADR or manually, which changes the airtime of a single packet) to ensure you never cross these limits (especially since the library only enforces the official limits, not the TTN policy.

 ## Differences with MKRWAN
 Where possible, the API offered by this library is identical to the MKRWAN library.
 In some cases, this library offers additional methods